lqhuang/typed-settings/README.md

 ## What does it do?

-- It loads settings from multiple sources (e.g., env vars, config files, vaults) in a unified way and merges the loaded values.
+- It loads settings from multiple sources (e.g., env vars, config files, secret vaults) in a unified way and merges the loaded values.
   You can add loaders for sources we cannot imagine yet.

 - It can post-process loaded values.
   This allows value interpolation/templating or calling helpers that retrieve secrets from vaults.
-  You can create and add any processors you can image if the built-in ones are not enought.
+  You can create and add any processors you can image if the built-in ones are not enough.

 - You can add a CLI on top to let users update the loaded settings via command line arguments.
   [Click](https://click.palletsprojects.com) and [argparse](https://docs.python.org/3/library/argparse.html) are currently supported.